 - Parents are highly supportive of the school and the senior leadership team.
 They participate in the life of the school in a planned and purposeful manner.
-They are actively encouraged to be partners in their children's learning in a variety of ways, including, for example, with homework, classroom activities, participation in out-of-school activities and in school governance.
-The success of these measures is evident in the good attendance by parents at school consultation events.
-Parents are consulted about the work of the school on a regular basis and their views are valued.
-When developments are planned, the views of parents are influential in defining priorities. - The school uses a wide range of effective methods, including ICT, to communicate with parents.
+They are active partners in their children's learning in a variety of ways which may include homework, classroom activities, participation in out-of-school activities and in school governance.
+There is likely to be good attendance by parents at school consultation events.
+They are consulted about the work of the school on a regular basis and their views are valued.
+When developments are planned, the views of parents are influential in defining priorities. - The school uses a wide range of effective methods, including technology, to communicate with parents.
 These methods take full account of the home language of parents.
-Parents receive regular reports regarding their children's progress and attainment.
+The school gives all parents regular and useful summaries of school priorities for the future and is proactive in seeking feedback from them in order to guide the school's development. - Parents receive regular reports of their children's progress and attainment.
 These give helpful, detailed and accurate information to parents regarding the students' achievements and targets for improvement.
-The school gives all parents regular and useful summaries of school priorities for the future and is proactive and vigorous in seeking feedback from them in order to guide the school's development.
-Parents report high levels of satisfaction with the opportunities they have to contribute to their children's learning and progress. - Both school and community gain from a very strong partnership that effectively supports students' development.
+Parents are highly satisfied with the opportunities they have to contribute to their children's learning and progress. - Both school and community gain from a very strong partnership that effectively supports students' development.
 The school has varied and mutually beneficial links with external partners, including other schools, businesses and community organisations.
-Such links are productive in enhancing and improving learning experiences for most students.
-Members of the local community are very supportive of the school, and help to provide additional resources for learning as well as a significant number of opportunities to enhance the curriculum through, for example, visits of students, visiting speakers to the school and work experience.
+Such links are productive in improving learning experiences for most students.
+Members of the local community are very supportive of the school and help to provide additional resources for learning as well as a significant number of opportunities to enrich the curriculum through, for example, visits of students, visiting speakers to the school and work experience.